 Open Access logo originally created by the Public Library of Science (PLoS)

-Title: Ultrastructure and functional morphology of the appendages in the reef-building sedentary polychaete Sabellaria alveolata (Annelida, Sedentaria, Sabellida)
+Titel: Ultrastructure and functional morphology of the appendages in the reef-building sedentary polychaete Sabellaria alveolata (Annelida, Sedentaria, Sabellida)

-Authors: Meyer, Christian
+Autor(en): Meyer, Christian

 André, Thomas